jgx02c/web-anlysis-scraper/README.md

-crawler.py              # Gets all Url's associated with Main URL scraper.py              # Uses the Url's to scrape for the HTML content cleaner.py              # Clean up the HTML, moving to .txt after Scraping rag_upsert.py           # Adds Documents to the vectorestore chunker.py              # Chunks the text during Upserting rag_service.py          # Query's the DB
+crawler.py              # Gets all Url's associated with Main URL scraper.py              # Uses the Url's to scrape for the HTML content cleaner.py              # Clean up the HTML, moving to .txt after Scraping rag_upsert.py           # Adds Documents to the VectorDB chunker.py              # Chunks the text during Upserting rag_service.py          # Query's the VectorDB

-rag_embeddings.py       # Create the vectorstore and DB **Only Use if DB not created**
+rag_embeddings.py       # Create the vectorstore and DB **Only Use if DB not created** rag_remove.py           # Remove the documents from the VectorDB